mindriot101/vim-yapf/README.rst

  autocmd BufWritePre *.py 0,$!yapf

 Warning: yapf errors will overwrite your buffer.
-If you typed `:w`, you can type `:undo` to get your old buffer back.
-If you typed `:ZZ`, there is no way to get your old buffer back.
-Use this [Vim Auto-backup solution](https://gist.github.com/nepsilon/003dd7cfefc20ce1e894db9c94749755) to save make backups, so you don't lose too many edits.
+If you typed ``:w``, you can type ``:undo`` to get your old buffer back.
+If you typed ``:ZZ``, there is no way to get your old buffer back.
+Use this `solution <https://gist.github.com/nepsilon/003dd7cfefc20ce1e894db9c94749755>`_ to automatically make backups, so you don't lose too many edits.

 Alternatively yapf could be set as the ``formatprg`` for the python filetype, and reformatting can be performed with the `gq{motion}`_ operator (e.g. with visual selection) to reformat a part of the file.
 Alternatively alternatively yapf could be set as the ``equalprg``: